MIPISE/certeurope_sign_api/README.md

 )
 ```

 The signature_pdf_options in the Certeurope signature request can be left empty, but if so the document returned by Certeurope after the signature succeeds won't have any visible evidence of the signature.

 ## Tests

-1. Install dependencies using the [dep](https://github.com/djanowski/dep/) command `dep install`.
+1. Install or update dependencies using `bundle`.
 2. Since it is mandatory for tests to connect to a sandbox Certeurope SignAPI, we need to include your certificate:
     - append your certificate to `test/support/certificate.p12`
     - append a .env file to `test/support/.env`.
 It should be based on `env.template` from the same directory